-The implementation of the following critical and pressing projects will have financial implications in the next financial year: complying with the National Key Point requirements, finalizing the renovation of the Chamber and accommodation allowances of the Members.
-The Legislature is in the process of implementing the reviewed organizational structure in order to address the human resources gaps wherever they exist.
-The number of Members have increased from 49-64.
-These developments are critical as they have serious budget implications.
+The implementation of the following critical and pressing projects will have financial implications in the next financial year: complying with the National Key Point requirements, renovation of the Chamber and procuremet of a chamber system.
+Furthermore, the Legislature is in the process of alignment of the organizational structure in order to address the human resources gaps wherever they exist.